sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/fix_the_repoDiff/readme.md

 - **source_repo**: Source repository name.
 - **target_artifactory**: Target Artifactory ID.
 - **target_repo**: Target repository name.
+- **-path-in-repo** (optional): Path within the repository ( example: for repo docker-dev-local it can be app1/tag1 i.e the path with no repo name and ending "/" )

 ## Notes
 - This script assumes the availability of the `jf` command-line tool for interacting with Artifactory.
 Ensure that the `jf` tool is installed and configured properly before executing this script.